btrettel/flt/to-do.md

         - separate non-standard test code using `sleep(1)`
             - <https://gcc.gnu.org/onlinedocs/gcc-7.5.0/gfortran/SLEEP.html>
             - <https://www.intel.com/content/www/us/en/docs/fortran-compiler/developer-guide-reference/2024-0/sleep.html>
-- A module containing errno codes, other internal return codes, and exit codes.
-Could make a derived type with the number and a message.
 - fmutate.f90:
     - TODO: Look at mutation testing literature for particular types of errors to introduce.
     - TODO: Get papers for FORTRAN 77 mutation tester to see what that did.